-Mr. Foo Meng Kee is an Independent Director of BCI, Chairman of BCI's Remuneration Committee and a member of its Audit Committee and Nominating Committee.
+Mr. Foo Meng Kee is an Independent Director of BCI, Chairman of its Remuneration Committee and a member of its Audit and Nominating Committees.
 Mr. Foo joined the Board of Directors of BCI in May 2018.

-Mr. Foo, aged 69, holds an MBA from the University of Dubuque, USA; Graduate Diploma in Marketing Management from the Singapore Institute of Management; and Bachelor of Commerce (Honours) from the Nanyang University of Singapore.
+Mr. Foo, aged 70, holds an MBA from the University of Dubuque, USA; Graduate Diploma in Marketing Management from the Singapore Institute of Management; and Bachelor of Commerce (Honours) from the Nanyang University of Singapore.